covalentlybound/AHEaD-2021/STARR/README.md

 Say we want to look yearly trends in the revenue generated from alcohol sales in each county.
 We can easily do that by using SQL to create a table.
-To do that, we `SELECT` the county, year, and `SUM` the sales revenue variable and `GROUP BY` county and year.
+To do that, we `SELECT` the county, year, and `SUM` the sales revenue variables and `GROUP BY` county and year.
 We can also tell SQL to `ORDER BY` the new total revenue varible from high to low: `DESC` (decending order).
 ```r